artze/express-passport/README.md

 # express-passport

-App built to test out user authentication features of passport npm
+A sample app built to test out user authentication features of passport npm

+`npm start` to start express server